Show Events at a Kiosk

 Tip

-• Since Safari and Google Chrome don't have truly full-screen modes, we recommend installing a full-screen web browser on the iPad.
+• Since Safari and Google Chrome don't have proper full-screen modes, installing a full-screen web browser on the iPad is recommended.

 TV Kiosks